Anti-Racism Learning Community

-In light of UniLu’s ongoing commitment to living our our faith by working for justice, a task force (or “anti-racism choir”) is being assembled.
-This group will meet regularly to address what we can do to grow our understanding of and action around racism and racial injustice in our own communities and in the United States.
+In light of UniLu’s ongoing commitment to living our our faith by working for justice, the Anti-Racism Learning Community meets every Wednesday at 7:30 pm.
+This group discusses ways to address what we can do to grow our understanding of and action around racism and racial injustice in our own communities and in the United States.
 For connection information, see the UniLu Calendar.
 With questions or to be added to the group’s email list, contact Kris McQuage-Loukas.

 By Pastor Kathleen O’Keefe Reed

 - Sermon by the Rev. Kathleen O’Keefe Reed, June 14, 2020